St. Dominic-Jackson Memorial Hospital

 - Is accurate and complete.

-If you believe your privacy rights have been violated, you may file a complaint with the hospital or with the Secretary of the Department of Health and Human Services.
-To file a complaint with St. Dominic, submit your complaint in writing to St. Dominic-Jackson Memorial Hospital, Privacy Officer, 969 Lakeland Drive, Jackson, MS 39216.
-All complaints must be submitted to St. Dominic in writing.
-You will not be penalized for filing a complaint.
+If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the U.S. Department of Health and Human Services.
+To file a complaint with us, please contact the Patient Advocate as designated below.
+All complaints must be submitted in writing.
+You will not be penalized, or in any other way retaliated against, for filing a complaint.